awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

                 TimeoutInMinutes: 5

-* Add to Management Role Policy:
+* CloudFormation Policy to add to OptimizationManagementDataRoleStack:

         - PolicyName: "RightsizeReadOnlyPolicy"
           PolicyDocument: